SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 From the perspective of the etic unit, an emic unit is in fact an abstract unit of a number of variant forms.
 A whatevere is the etic unit of whatever.
-For a given whatever, a etic unit is called a whatevername+(ø or e)
+For a given whatever, a etic unit is called a whatevername+(ø or e) An emma is an etic unit chosen arbitrarily to represent the emic unit.
+For a given whatever, an emma is called a whatevername-final consonant if extant+mmma.

 #### alternants